sunpy/sunkit-image/docs/how_to_guide/adding_a_coalignment_method.rst

 3. Return an instance of `~sunkit_image.coalignment.interface.AffineParams` with the results of your coalignment procedure.

 Additionally, registered methods are expected to handled NaNs and Infs should they arise as a result of your coalignment procedure.
-The :func:`~sunkit_image.coalignment.coalign` function does not make any attempt to filter out these non-finite values.
+The :func:`~sunkit_image.coalignment.coalign_map` function does not make any attempt to filter out these non-finite values.

 To register your new coalignment method, you can use the :func:`~sunkit_image.coalignment.register.register_coalignment_method` decorator to register your new method with a custom name.
 An example of how to use this decorator is shown below: